srsetu/mastering-markdown/README.md

 ## Mastering Markdown and GFM

-Mastering Markdown and GitHub Flavoured Markdown is a free course by [JS Bangladesh][1] YouTube channel.
+Mastering Markdown and GitHub Flavored Markdown is a free course by [JS Bangladesh][1] YouTube channel.

 > <img src="./icon.jpg" width="30"><br>